Expungement Frequently Asked Questions

-The process takes 120 days.
-You will receive a certificate when the expungement is complete.
-Until that time the qualifying arrests will remain on your criminal record.
+An expungement can take up to 120 days (approximately 4 months).
+You will receive a certificate when the expungement is completed.
+Until that time, the qualifying arrests will remain on your criminal record.
 The certificate will state which arrests have been expunged from your criminal record.

-It is not required, but sending in a copy of your certified dismissal order is helpful.
+It is not required for Non-Conviction expungements, but sending in a copy of your certified dismissal order is helpful.

-You may write “All Expungeable” in the “Offense” column and we will remove all charges that qualify.
-However, if you do know what you were arrested for, write the charge in the “Offense” column.
-Any additional information such as date of arrest and place of arrest will also be helpful in the process.
+You may write “All Expungeable” in the “Offense” column, and we will expunge all charges that qualify.
+If you do know what you were arrested for, write the charge in the “Offense” column.
+Any additional information such as date of arrest and place of arrest will also be helpful.